 Includes photocopies of Frank and Dona Irvin's marriage certificate, tax records, and talent release forms.

-Dona Irvin (b.
-1917) is the author of The Unsung Heart of Black America, I Hope I Look That Good When I'm That Old, and other works.
+Dona Irvin (1917-2009) was the author of The Unsung Heart of Black America, I Hope I Look That Good When I'm That Old, and other works.
 Frank Irvin was a chemist and worked for many years for the Chemistry Department of the University of California at Berkeley.
 The Irvins are the parents of historian Nell Irvin Painter, whose papers are also in the Rubenstein Library.

 - Irvin family